 Walmart.com noted that with every second of increased page speed, they saw a two percent increase in conversion.
 Way back in 2008, Amazon found every 100 milliseconds cost them 1% in sales.
 And that was in 2008.
 Just think about how much more impatient people are today!
 Another study in 2012 noted that Amazon could lose as much as $1.6 billion if a page loaded one second slower.
 In other words, there’s a lot of money to be made (or lost) in a very short period of time.

 You should care about page speed

 The main motivations behind improving page speed are simple – increase your ranking and keep people from leaving your site.
 That said, there are a lot of components that go into optimizing your page speed and making sure you’re staying ahead of the industry standard.
 It’s an ongoing process that should be maintained on a regular basis.
 It’s easy to fall behind.
-You need an experienced developer to manage those aspects and ensure your site is running at Usain Bolt levels every second of every day.
+You need an experienced web developer to manage those aspects and ensure your site is running at Usain Bolt levels every second of every day.
 Anything less is sure to lose you money or followers.
 Don’t be that website.

+There are other ways to speed up your website's load time, but many of them require messing with the code or diving into website development.
 Contact Perrill today for full-service web development that will have your pages flying at Mach 10.